louzounlab/graph-al/roy/graph_measures/README.md

-# topo-graph-features
+# Topological Graph Features

 Topological feature calculators infrastructure.

+### C code
+For installation and running instructions for the C code, refer to the [manual](features_algorithms/accelerated_graph_features/Cache%20Accelerated%20Graph%20Features%20Manual.pdf).

+## Calculating Features
-The feature calculators are working on a gnx instance.
+The feature calculators work on a gnx instance.
 At first we'll define a graph (networkx Graph) and a logger

 ```python